adhallaj/ASC-Transcriptome/README.md

 All .sh scripts need to have the [chmod +x] command executed on them to be able to run via run_script on the ASC.

+To be compatible with the ASC queue system, all scripts need to be modified with the following command:

+    chmod +x scriptname.sh

 Scripts were run using the following command:

     run_script scriptname.sh